pawelc/docs/read_papers.md

 # Variational inference for Monte Carlo objectives
 Using multi sample stochastic lower bound for log likelihood.
 It can deal with discreate and continuous hidden variables.

-# Variational Memory Addressing in Generative Models
-Generative model enhanced with memory trained using Using multi sample stochastic lower bound for log likelihood.
-The memory is addressed by discrete random variable which also have approximate posterior.
-So it uses hard attention.
-Tehy mention that their addressing would be plugin replacement for soft addressing used in "GENERATIVE TEMPORAL MODELS WITH MEMORY"

-# Learning context-free grammars: Capabilities and limitations of a recurrent neural network with an external stack memory
-Im this paper from 1992 authors already used RNN with external memory (stack in this case).
-RNN at each time step receives previous state, input and value from the stack.
-The output is the output, state and the categorical action which is used to decide if we should push, pop, or no-op from the stack.
-It looks they also used curriculum learning.
-They called it Neural Network Pushdown Automaton.

-# End-To-End Memory Networks
-The authors propose differentiable architecture for question answersing.
-All sentences are encoded into internal representation, the output is encoded separately.
-Based on internal representation we create weight vector over the output.
-Question is also embeded and this embeding is summed with output.
-This computation can be chained like in RNN but input at each level is output from the previous layer and all the input sentences.
-Authors try different kinds of parameter tieing between layers.
-The layers represent number of think times before network computes the answer.